The Pain Catastrophizing Scale (PCS)

-The PCS is now licensed and distributed by Mapi Research Trust on behalf of Dr. Michael Sullivan, copyright owner of the PCS.
+The PCS is now licensed and distributed by Mapi Research Trust on behalf of Dr. Michael Sullivan.

 Mapi Research Trust